-The Queen Anne style frame building featured three massive singled gables, hipped dormers, a three-story corner turret, elliptical windows, and a one-story lakeside verandah.
-The hotel had 100 rooms.
+Distinctive Silhouette: The 2.5-story frame building featured three massive shingled gables, hipped dormers, and a prominent three-story corner turret.

 1896 Fairfield Inn Brochure